zhangbsn-gt/developer.gov.sg/collections/_posts/2021-09-08-best-practices-API-security.md

   - API
   - API documentation
 ---
-Application Programming Interface (API) is an interface to facilitate communications between systems and/or services in exchanging data and providing other services.
+Application Programming Interfaces (APIs) facilitate communications between systems and/or services for the exchange of data, as well as providing other services.
 Most modern web and mobile applications make use of APIs.
 A high-level architecture of an API implementation is shown below.

 ![API_implementation](/assets/img/API-implementation.png)

-## WHY IS API SECURITY IMPORTANT
+## WHY API SECURITY IS IMPORTANT
-APIs are widely adopted, as they are generally built on open standards and are loosely coupled.
+APIs are widely adopted, as they are generally built on open standards and loosely coupled.
 However, the significance of APIs has attracted the attention of hackers.
-Gartner predicted that by 2022, API will become the most frequent attack vector, causing data breaches for enterprise web applications.
+Gartner predicted that by 2022, APIs will become the most frequent attack vector, causing data breaches for enterprise web applications.
 Hence, it is crucial to secure APIs.

-## RISK APPROACH FOR MANAGING API
+## RISK APPROACH FOR MANAGING APIs
-The table below shows examples of potential threat scenarios with their corresponding mitigation measures.
+The table below shows examples of potential threat scenarios along with their corresponding mitigation measures.

 ![API_riskapproach](/assets/img/API-threatscenario01.png)